zeinabsajadi/Grey-Wolf-Optimizer-GWO-/README.md

 # Grey Wolf Optimizer (GWO)

 This repository contains an implementation of the **Grey Wolf Optimizer (GWO)** algorithm along with several example optimization problems.
-GWO is a nature-inspired metaheuristic that simulates the leadership hierarchy and hunting strategy of grey wolves to solve continuous optimization problems.
+GWO is a nature‑inspired metaheuristic that models the leadership hierarchy and cooperative hunting strategy of grey wolves to solve continuous optimization tasks.

 ---

 ## 🐺 What is GWO?

-The **Grey Wolf Optimizer**, introduced by Mirjalili et al. (2014), is based on:
+The **Grey Wolf Optimizer**, introduced by Mirjalili et al. (2014), is inspired by the natural behavior of grey wolves.
+It incorporates:

-- A hierarchical structure of wolves:
+### • Wolf Hierarchy
-  - **Alpha (α)** – leader
+- **Alpha (α)** – Leaders
-  - **Beta (β)** – second level
+- **Beta (β)** – Second level
-  - **Delta (δ)** – third level
+- **Delta (δ)** – Third level
-  - **Omega (ω)** – followers
+- **Omega (ω)** – Followers

-- Three main behaviors:
+### • Main Behavioral Mechanisms
 - **Encircling the prey**
-  - **Hunting**
+- **Hunting with leaders (α, β, δ)**
-  - **Attacking / converging to the prey**
+- **Attacking the prey / convergence**

-  - Common GWO parameters (check your code to confirm):

-    n_wolves: number of search agents (population size)
-    max_iter: maximum number of iterations
-    dim: dimension of the search space
-    lb, ub: lower and upper bounds of variables

-These behaviors are modeled mathematically to search for the global optimum of a given objective function.
+These behaviors are modeled mathematically to guide the wolves toward the global optimum of a given objective function.

+### • Common Parameters
+- `n_wolves`: number of search agents
+- `max_iter`: maximum number of iterations
+- `dim`: dimensionality of the search space
+- `lb`, `ub`: variable bounds (lower and upper limits)

 ---

 ## 📂 Repository Structure

+*(Update this part according to your actual repo; placeholder section)*

 ---

 ## 🎯 Applications

--GWO can be applied to:
+GWO can be applied to a wide range of optimization tasks, including:

-  -Engineering design optimization
+- Engineering design optimization
-  -Mathematical benchmark functions
+- Mathematical benchmark functions
-  -Black-box optimization problems
+- Black‑box optimization problems
-  -Hyperparameter tuning
+- Hyperparameter tuning
+- Feature selection
+- General metaheuristic‑based problem solving

-  -Feature selection and other metaheuristic-based tasks -This repository can be used as a starting point for such applications.
+This repository can serve as a starting point for such applications.

 ---

-  ##📚 Reference
+## 📚 Reference

--If you use this implementation in your academic work, you may refer to the original GWO paper:
+If you use this implementation in academic work, cite the original GWO paper:

- -Mirjalili, S., Mirjalili, S. M., & Lewis, A. (2014).
+Mirjalili, S., Mirjalili, S. M., & Lewis, A. (2014).
+*Grey Wolf Optimizer.* **Advances in Engineering Software**, 69, 46–61.